 Minimum Insurance Requirements in D.C.

-Washington residents are required to carry liability and uninsured motorist coverage on their vehicle.
+Washington residents are required to carry liability and uninsured motorist coverage on their vehicles.
 Minimum coverage includes:

 - Liability insurance for injuries: $25,000 per person and $50,000 per accident